ChristianSilvermoon/misc-shell-scripts/README.md

 ## avscripts
 Script of `ffmpeg` incantations to reduce the amount of required memorization-typing.

+## discord-date
+Print a table of timestamps for Discord using a specified time for an arguement.

+Anything supported by the `date` command as a date, should work in theory.

 ## dualsense-menu
 Script that provides an interactive menu for some [dualsensectl](https://github.com/nowrep/dualsensectl) features